Codemon72/React_Course_2022/README.md

 # Fullstack 2022/3 – React module - starting 14.11.2022

-To have a look inside:
+To check out this repo:

 1. clone repository
 2. cd into `code/lesson02/exercise` and run `npm install`
 3. run `npm start`

-- almost no effort was spent on the styling - all on the react magic
+> (almost no effort was spent on the styling - all on the react magic)

 ### Examples of
 - conditional rendering / short circuiting (`{ isActive && 'Hello!' }`)